 What Are Bunions?

 Wear comfortable shoes.
-Wearing shoes that are roomy across the toes and that have low heels will help keep a bunion from getting worse or causing pain.
+Wearing shoes that are roomy across the toes and that have low heels (less than 2 inches) will help keep a bunion from getting worse or causing pain.

-Ask your doctor about pads and inserts to help prevent corns and to cushion the bunion.
+Ask your healthcare provider about pads and inserts to help prevent corns and to cushion the bunion.

-Talk to your doctor about bunion surgery and whether it is appropriate for you.
+Talk to your healthcare provider about bunion surgery and whether it is right for you.

 Your feet tend to get larger as you age.
 That means you may need to increase your shoe size from time to time to ensure that your shoes fit your feet comfortably.